On the Choice of Sign Defining Householder Transformations: Observation

 \section{Observation}

-For some years the first author has asked students in his undergraduate numerical computing class to construct a numerical experiment showing that using the wrong sign \eqref{wrong} in the Householder reduction gives an unstable result.
-To do so, they need to choose $A$ appropriately so that cancellation indeed occurs; most naturally, they could choose the first column to have much smaller entries, in magnitude, than the (1,1) entry, so that $\sgn(x_{1}) \|x\|$ approximately cancels with $x_{1}$ in \eqref{vdef}.
-The second author was the first student to study this systematically.
+We consider the following experiment.
+We would like to choose $A$ so that using the wrong sign \eqref{wrong} results in as much cancellation as possible; an easy way to do this is to choose the first column to have much smaller entries, in magnitude, than the (1,1) entry, so that $\sgn(x_{1}) \|x\|$ approximately cancels with $x_{1}$ in \eqref{vdef}.
 Here, we report the results of an experiment computing $Q$ and $R$ using both choices of sign for a $3\times 2$ matrix $A$ with $a_{11} = 1$, $a_{21}=\delta$, $a_{32}=0$ and the second column chosen randomly, for $\delta$ taking the successive values $10^{-p}$, $p=1,2,\ldots,16$.
+The experiment was conducted using \matlab\ on a MacBook Pro, for which the machine epsilon $\epsmch$ (the gap between 1 and the next larger floating point number) is approximately $10^{{-16}}$ (as \matlab\ uses IEEE double precision by default).